REMnux/docker/v8/README.md

 # Google's V8 JavaScript Engine

-This Docker image encapsulates the command-line tool "d8" from [Google's V8 JavaScript Engine][1].
+This Dockerfile represents a Docker image that encapsulates the command-line tool "d8" from [Google's V8 JavaScript Engine][1].

 To run this image after installing Docker, use a command like this, replacing "~/files" with the path to the location of the files you'd like to examine within the container: